 One set of tools that OSHA provides for employers is their Recommended Practices for Safety and Health Programs.
-Here, you can find many downloadable safety checklists, safety program self-evaluation sheets and information packets that will help you make your workplace safer and help bring it in line with OSHA’s standards.
+Here, you can find many downloadable safety checklists, safety program self-evaluation sheets, and information packets that will help you make your workplace safer and help bring it in line with OSHA’s standards.

-OSHA also provides free consultation to companies that want to make sure they are OSHA compliant.
+OSHA also provides free consultations to companies that want to make sure they are OSHA compliant.
 Compliance Assistance Specialists (CAS) offer outreach to groups like small businesses and other employers, trade and professional associations, union locals, and community and faith-based groups.

 Separate from the CAS program, OSHA also offers a free consultation program that is aimed at small businesses in high hazard industries.
 You can request a free consultation with OSHA and even receive a one-year exemption from inspections while you make your business OSHA compliant.

 If you want a more specialized type of consulting than the free services offered by OSHA, you can hire a private consultant to help you become OSHA compliant.
 Perform your due diligence and research a consultant to make sure they are reputable and worth your time and money.
 Find reviews of them online and personally call any businesses that have given them testimonials to see what they are like to work with.